fukangwei/New_Blog_MarkDown/Python语法/Matplotlib基础教程.md

 triplot(x, y, triangles, mask=mask, ...)
 ```

 in which case a `Triangulation` object will be created.
-See `Triangulation` for a explanation of these possibilities.
 The remaining args and kwargs are the same as for `plot()`.
 &emsp;&emsp;Return a list of 2 `Line2D` containing respectively: the lines plotted for triangles edges; the markers plotted for triangles nodes.

 ``` python